mgp25/zte-f680-presence-detection/README.md

-# ZTE ZXHN h268a presence detection
+# ZTE F680 presence detection

 This is a [Device Tracker](https://www.home-assistant.io/components/device_tracker/) for [Home Assistant](https://github.com/home-assistant/home-assistant/).
 Currently in its early infancy.